ryangerardwilson/rgwfuncs/README.md

 ***By Ryan Gerard Wilson (https://ryangerardwilson.com)***

+This library is meant to protect your eyes (and brain) from OOP syntax.
+It is unbelievably sad that some of the best work done in creating math and data science libraries in Python has been corrupted by the OOP mind-virus.

-This library is meant to make ML/ Data Science pipelines more readable.
-It assumes a linux environment, and the existence of a `.rgwfuncsrc` file for certain features (like db querying, sending data to slack, etc.)
+By creating a functional-programming wrapper around these libraries, we aim to soothe.
+This library assumes a Linux environment and the existence of a `.rgwfuncsrc` file for certain features (like database querying, sending data to Slack, etc.).

 --------------------------------------------------------------------------------